Hollabc-boye/LITA-DATA-ANALYSIS-CLASS-WORK-AND-ASSIGNMENT-H-R-DATA/README.md

 ![png](https://github.com/user-attachments/assets/babda69c-abd1-40de-a812-27c0c88e4653)

-### Exploratory Data Analysis
----
-Exploratory Data Analysis (EDA for short) involved the exploring of the Data to answer some questions about the Data such as:

-What is the Total Number of Employee?: The entire workforce count (both the current employees and those who have left) is 1,470; I used a new card to visualize this

-Which department has the highest attrition count?: The department that has the highest number from the total number of employeees who have left the organization during this period is R and D with 133 figure out of 237 total

 ### Data Analysis
 ---
+- TOTAL NUMBER OF EMPLOYEE: The entire workforce count (both the current employees and employees who have left).
+The Total Number of Employee according to the data is 1,470 - (Male = 882, female = 588)

-- TOTAL NUMBER OF ATTRITION COUNT: The total number of employeees who have left the organization during this period is 237.
-A new card is used for this visualization
+- TOTAL NUMBER OF ATTRITION COUNT: The total number of attrition.
+That is, employeees who have left the organization during this period and the figure is 237 - (Male = 150, Female = 87)

-- TOTAL NUMBER OF CURRENT EMPLOYEE: The count of employees actively working at the period is 1,233
+- TOTAL NUMBER OF CURRENT EMPLOYEE: The count of employees actively working at the period is 1,233 - (Male = 732, Female = 501)

-- THE ATTRITION RATE: This shows the percentage of employee who has left the workforce is 16%
+- THE ATTRITION RATE: This shows the percentage of employee who has left the workforce is 16%  - (Male = 17%, Female = 15%)

-- AVERAGE AGE: It shows the age distribution of the entire workforce as 37
+- AVERAGE AGE: It shows the average age distribution of the entire workforce as 37

 - ATTRITION COUNT BY DEPARTMENT: It shows the number of employees of different department who have left the workforce within the period.
 Sarcastically, Human Resources department that manages recruiting is also experiencing attrition 😄
+ (i) R and D top the list with 90 Male and 43 Female, Total = 133 (ii) Sales Dept has 54 Male and 38 Female, Total = 92 (iii) H R is the last on the list with 6 Male and 6 Female, Total = 12

-- ATTRITION COUNT BY EDUCATIONAL FIELD: Number of employees of each educational field who left the workfore within the period
+- ATTRITION COUNT BY EDUCATIONAL FIELD: Number of employees of each educational field who left the workfore within the period (i) Life Sciences has 51 Male and 38 Female, Total = 89 (ii) Medical has 44 Male and 19 Female, Total = 63 (iii) Marketing has 20 Male and 15 Female, Total = 35 (iv) Technical has 22 Male and 10 Female, Total = 32 (v) Human Resources has 4 Male and 3 Female, Total = 7

 - ATTRITION COUNT BY GENDER: The number of employees by gender who have left the workforce.
-This shows more male has left the workforce
+This shows more Male has left the workforce with total number of 150 attrition, while Female has 87

-- ATTRITION COUNT BY AGE BAND: Categorizing the employee who have left the workforce into age ranges with employees within 25-34 having the highest figure of 112 and over 55 having the lowest of 11
+- ATTRITION COUNT BY AGE BAND: Categorizing the employee who have left the workforce into age ranges.
+The data shows employees within 25-34 have the highest figure of 112 and over 55 having the lowest of 11

-- CURRENT EMPLOYEE BY MARITAL STATUS AND GENDER: The different demographic groups who are still actively working
+- CURRENT EMPLOYEE BY MARITAL STATUS AND GENDER: The different demographic groups who are still actively working.
+The data showed
-- ATTRITION BASED ON CURRENT EMPLOYEE, MARITAL STATUS AND GENDER: The employee who left the workforce under this categories
+ (i) Married employee has 348 Male and 241 Female, Total = 589
+ (ii) Single employee has 198 Male and 152 Female, Total = 350
+ (iii) Divorced has 186 Male and 108 Female, Total =294

-- ATTRITION BASED ON JOB ROLE AND JOB SATISFACTION: The employee who left workforce based on their job role and satisfaction
+- ATTRITION BASED ON JOB ROLE AND JOB SATISFACTION: The employee who left workforce based on their job role and satisfaction (i) Employee who are dissatisfied with their job role = 46 (ii) Employee who are satisfied with their job role = 73 (iii) Employee who are very dissatisfied with their job role = 66 (iv) Employee who are very satisfied with their job role = 52

 - ATTRITION BASED ON JOB SATISFACTION AND EDUCATIONAL FIELD: The employee of a different educational field who left workforce based on their job satisfaction
+   (i) Employee who are dissatisfied with their job role = 46 (ii) Employee who are satisfied with their job role = 73 (iii) Employee who are very dissatisfied with their job role = 66 (iv) Employee who are very satisfied with their job role = 52

-- JOB ROLE SLICER: The filtering of the data based on job roles
+- JOB ROLE SLICER: The filtering of the data report by job role
-- ATTRITION BASED ON AGE GROUP AND GENDER: The different demographic groups who have left the workforce with 35-44 age band topping the list on both gender

 ### Conclusion
 ---
-The total number of current employee is 1,233 with 732 male and 501 female.
-Also, the total attrition rate of male is 17%

-The top ten Stores by Revenue shows a thriving trend by Revenue generated within the period.
-The company can introduce incentives, bonus or promotion to the staffs of the Stores or discount when purchasing the product as an encouragement to do more.

-The Service Plan Line of Business shows a strong thriving trend above others.
-The company should try all within their means to keep the trend upward by focusing more on marketing strategies.
-This can be achieved by maintaining the product's quality/standard, customer engagement, seasonal promo and so on.
+1. Retention Trend: The analysis shows a notable portion of employees are leaving the workforce.

+Solution: A retention strategy such as, good employee engagement, regular survey or checks to understand employee satisfaction and concern need to be introduced or strengthened in a place where such is in existence. can help mitigate the risk of attrition before it happens

+2. Employee satisfaction and job role: The data showed a higher figure/rank of very dissatisfied than very satisfied in the employee job roles.
+The dissatisfaction could be with role expectations, or compensation.

+Solution: An introduction of clear job role, improved benefits and competitive compensation packages could be an effective retention startategy in this regard.

+3. Attrition by department analysis: It was found that R and D department face higher turnover rates.

+Solution: There is need for further investigation to identify departmental issues, such as their workload, leadership, that may be contributing to employee departures

+4. Attrition based on Gender: It was noticed that in all the analysis carried out, male has the highest attrition in all the records; From departmental, marital status, educational field, age band and other metrics

+Solution: Majority of male likes to balance family life, experience career advancement, have a good mentorship or role models, have a challenged career goals.
+They might seek employment elsewhere, where the above and more is available

+### Recommendations
+---
+- Assess employee satisfaction through the data: To leverage satisfaction metrics to assess wellbeing and job satisfaction analysis on employee feedback.
+- Identify the areas for improvement in workplace and employee relation.
+- Career development: Offering career growth opportunities could encourage employee to stay longer and perform at their best.
+- Competitive compensation: Regular review and adjustment of salary structure which ensure fairly compensation relative to their roles, experience and industry standard can help mitigate the risk of attrition before it happens.
+- Enable the development of targeted retention strategies.

+Generally, attrition is a multiple contributing factors.
+The data provides actionable insights that can guide human resources professionals in developing targetd strategies to improve employee retention.
+By addresssing the identified issues, organizations can reduce turnover, enhance employee satisfaction, and foster a more engaged and loyal workforce.👏
+🔚